 Richard is a member of Bowmoor Sailing Club and has sailed a range of boats over the years including 420s and Lasers as part of the RYA youth squads and more recently he has sailed Laser 2s and RS400s before coming back to singlehanders and the H2.
 Richard is a past chairman of the HH2CA, a past inland champion and winner of many H2 open events sailed in a wide range of conditions.

-Keith is a very energetic 72 years old and is the designer of the H2.
-Weighing in at a featherweight 76kg he is a perfect crew for a Merlin Rocket which he has been designing and building since he was just 19 years old.
-He is a three times “Silver Tiller” winning crew and three times in the top three at the Merlin Nationals in the 1970’s, all in boats that he designed.
+Keith is the designer of the H2.
+Weighing in at 74kg he is a perfect crew for a Merlin Rocket which he has been designing and building since he was just 19 years old.
+He is a three times Silver Tiller winning crew and three times in the top three at the Merlin Nationals in the 1970’s, all in boats that he designed.
 In fact the only boat that Keith would consider sailing instead of a Merlin is the H2!

 Robin sails at Deben YC on the beautiful River Deben in Suffolk.
 One of the lighter helms and a relative newcomer to the H2, Robin has had an impressive debut in the open events, culminating in winning the National Championship in 2023.
 Robin represents the growing number of H2 owners in the east of England and is also Class Treasurer.